Scrubs (2001 TV series): Cancellation

 On May 14, 2010, it was officially announced that the show was canceled.
 The season nine finale, titled "Our Thanks", aired on March 17, 2010.
 Five days later, on March 22, 2010, Zach Braff announced, via the official Facebook page, that the ninth season of Scrubs would be the last, commenting that, "Many of you have asked, so here it is: it appears that 'New Scrubs', 'Scrubs 2.0', 'Scrubs with New Kids', 'Scrubbier', 'Scrubs without JD' is no more.
 It was worth a try, but alas... it didn't work."

 Revival

 As early as 2022, series creator Bill Lawrence planned on doing a revival of the series.
 In December 2024, it was reported that a Scrubs revival was in development at ABC from Lawrence.
 In July 2025, the revival received a series order and it was confirmed Zach Braff, Donald Faison and Sarah Chalke would return.
 The revival was then set to debut during the 2025–26 television season on ABC.
 In September 2025, Judy Reyes and John C. McGinley were confirmed to return in recurring roles.
 Executive producers include Lawrence, Braff, Faison, Chalke, Jeff Ingold, Liza Katzer, Tim Hobert and Aseem Batra, with Hobert and Batra serving as showrunners.
 In October 2025, it was reported that Hobert left the production due to creative differences.
-The revived series will premiere on February 25, 2026 with back-to-back episodes.
+The series premiered on February 25, 2026, with back-to-back episodes.

+At the end of April 2026, ABC renewed the Scrubs revival for a second season.
+The second season will consist of ten episodes and is set to premiere on September 30, 2026.